evals

 How human follow-up behavior reveals response quality, and why specific instruction adherence outperforms vague relevance scoring.

 Evaluating chat agents is harder than evaluating single-turn completions.
-A response that looks good in isolation may still fail in context—it might not answer what the user actually asked, or it might be technically correct but miss the intent entirely.
+A response that looks good in isolation may still fail in context.
+It might not answer what the user actually asked, or it might be technically correct but miss the intent entirely.

 Most eval frameworks default to LLM-as-judge approaches: "Is this response relevant?
 Rate 1-5."
 These produce scores, but the scores don't correlate well with actual user satisfaction.
 A response can be "relevant" and still require the user to ask three follow-up questions to get what they need.

-We've found three approaches that produce more meaningful signal: evaluating document relevancy through citation patterns, using human follow-up behavior as implicit feedback, and tracking adherence to specific formatting instructions rather than vague quality criteria.
+I've found three approaches that produce more meaningful signal: evaluating document relevancy through citation patterns, using human follow-up behavior as implicit feedback, and tracking adherence to specific formatting instructions rather than vague quality criteria.

 A Typical RAG Chatbot Setup